• 0161 696 6250

 • Our lawyers acted for a dentist accused of dishonestly failing to disclose a criminal conviction on an application for registration with the GDC.
 We represented our client at a hearing before the GDC’s professional conduct committee.
 The allegation of dishonesty was not found proven and the case was concluded with a reprimand.

-• Our lawyers acted for a dental technician in a long-running case before the GDC.
+• Our lawyers acted for a dental technician in a long-running and complex case before the GDC.
 The allegations centred on the construction of a dental appliance which proved to be defective.
 The matter was heard by a panel of the GDC’s professional conduct committee.
 The GDC’s lawyers argued that our client should be erased from the register.
 However the panel found that our client’s fitness to practise was not currently impaired and therefore no sanction was imposed.
 Our client was able to continue to practice without restriction.

 • Our lawyers acted for a dentist who had been suspended by the GDC’s professional conduct committee following findings of dishonesty.
 We were instructed to represent our client at a review hearing before the PCC.
 We assisted our client with the preparation of a detailed reflective statement which addressed the committee’s concerns.
 The committee found that our client’s fitness to practise was no longer impaired and the suspension was revoked.